Inpatient Rehabilitation Services

 Middletown, NY 10940

-The Inpatient Rehabilitation Unit at Orange Regional Medical Center provides state-of-the-art cognitive and physical rehabilitation to patients who have had a debilitating illness or acute injury.
+The Inpatient Rehabilitation Unit at Orange Regional Medical Center provides state-of-the-art cognitive and physical rehabilitation to patients who have had a debilitating illness, acute injury or recent surgery.
 We provide modern facilities, equipment and programs designed to meet your needs in a caring and comfortable setting.

 The Inpatient Rehabilitation Unit has received a three-year accreditation from the Commission on Accreditation for Rehabilitation Facilities (CARF).
-CARF conducted visited and conducted a surgery and reported that the "Exemplary Conformance" was achieved in two main areas: the Rehabilitation Unit Volunteer Program and the number of Certified Rehabilitation Nurses.
+CARF conducted a survey and found "Exemplary Conformance" was achieved in two areas: the Rehabilitation Unit Volunteer Program and the number of Certified Rehabilitation Nurses.